ganesh-git2014/splunk-checker/README.md

 - Check for ssl
 - Check for normal conf settings
 - Can delete/edit cluster info from configuration page
-- Add severity of each warning message
+- ~~Add severity of each warning message~~
+- Add more dashboards for display